cameroncondry/cbc-kitten-scientists/README.md

 ### Building

-By default, buildings are built if their required resources are at 75% of their storage capacity.
-For space structures, the default threshold is 95%.
+By default, bonfire buildings are built if their required resources are at 75% of their storage capacity.
+For space and time structures, the default threshold is 95%.
+For religion structures, it is 99%.

 ### Crafting

-Craftable resources are crafted when the resources required for the craft are at 95% of their storage capacity.
+Craftable resources are crafted when the resources required for the craft exceed the *trigger* value (95% by default) of their storage capacity, or always craft if the resource lacks a storage capacity.

-Additionally, you can set a *consumption rate* (60% by default).
-This defines how much of the available resources can be used for crafting.
+For each resource, you can set a *consumption rate* (60% by default) and a *stock* (0 by default).
+The consumption rate defines how much of the trigger value times the storage capacity that autocrafting is allowed to consume (meaning with the default consumption rate and a trigger value of 100%, autocrafting would leave 40% of the resource's storage capacity).
+The stock setting tells KS to ignore the specified amount of this resource.

+Furthermore, each resource can be set to be *limited* crafted.
+Limited crafting behaves normally when the resource exceeds the trigger value, but behaves differently when beneath the trigger value or for a resource that lacks a storage capacity.
+It crafts resources in an attempt to keep both the inputs and outputs in proportion.
+(Meaning if the player has 2000 minerals and 0 slabs, and each slab costs 50 minerals, it will craft 20 slabs for new totals of 1000 minerals and 20 slabs).

+### Upgrading

+Techs and workshop upgrades are automatically bought when affordable, prioritizing the workshop.
+Buildings can be set to be automatically upgraded to their second stage.

 ### Trading

-Trades happen when the traded resource is at 95% of the storage capacity.
-The trades are optimized to only happen during seasons when the trade is most effective.
+Trades happen when the traded resource and gold is at 95% of the storage capacity.
+By default, the trades are optimized to only happen during seasons when the trade is most effective.

+Trading also has a *limited* trading mode.
+This mode determines how much production time is needed to make the trade's input resources versus the time to make the trade's average output resources to determine if a trade is profitable.
+It also checks how many trades each resource involved is worth, and prevents trading if the least input resource is less than the least output resource.
+This prevents limited trading from depleting the input resources.

 ### Hunting

-Hunts when catpower is at 95% capacity and builds luxury items before the hunt is sent.
+Hunts when catpower is at 95% capacity.

 ### Praising

 Praises when faith is at 99% capacity.

+### Misc
+KS can be set to:

+Automatically buy cryptocurrency at low prices and sells near the peak.

+Automatically hold festivals when the resources are available.

+Autofeed necrocorns to leviathans.

 ### Game Log